SAFE HANDLING OF DRY ICE

 Carbon dioxide is heavier than air and will accumulate in low spaces.
 Do not enter closed storage areas that have or have had stored Dry ice before airing out completely.
 Dry ice blast cleaning contractors must always keep in mind the risk of elevated carbon dioxide in the blast cleaning area – both for their safety and the safety of others.

 Always provide additional ventilation for indoor projects and monitor yourself and others for shortness of breath and dizziness.
 A carbon dioxide monitor may be helpful.

 Dry Ice temperature is frigid at -109F or -78°C. Always handle Dry Ice with care and wear protective gloves whenever touching it.
 If touched briefly, it is harmless, but prolonged contact with the skin will freeze cells and cause injury similar to a burn.
 For blasting work, wear protective face shielding and clothing.
-Also, in confined spaces include breathing apparatus supplying oxygen.
+Also, when in confined spaces, use breathing apparatus supplying oxygen.

 Store Dry Ice in an insulated container.
 The thicker the insulation, the slower it will sublimate.
 Do not store Dry Ice in a completely airtight container.
 The sublimation of Dry Ice to Carbon Dioxide gas will cause any airtight container to expand or possibly explode.
 Keep proper ventilation wherever Dry Ice is stored.
 The sublimated CO2 gas will sink to low areas and replace oxygenated air causing suffocation.

 Commercial Storage Containers are available.